aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-configurable-parameters.md

 These parameters are defined in neuron-rtd.config and affect global runtime configuration.
 Note that Neuron runtime must be restarted after changes to the configuration file for them to take effect.

-### Hugepage Allocation

-The number of 2MB hugepages allocated to each Inferentia device can be configured by giving an integer value to the `num_hugepages_per_device` field.
-The default value on installation is 128.

 ### Model Directory Caching:

 One of the most time consuming stages in model loading is the unpackaging of the NEFF file to a temporary directory for the runtime to digest.
 To mitigate this cost for repeated loads of the same model, caching can be turned on by giving an integer value to the `model_cache_count` field in neuron-rtd.config to set a threshold on the number of unpacked model directories that the runtime can keep around.
 Keyed based on NEFF UUID, the runtime will check for an existing mapping to a cached directory and reuse it if found.
 The cache employs simple LRU eviction when full.